bholben/Naming-Conventions/README.md

 Naming Conventions
 ==================

+##Lingo & Usage
-A list of naming conventions commonly used in programming and notes about how I use them.
+Naming conventions commonly used in programming and notes about how I use them

 ###snake_case
 * lower_snake_case -- filenames, Python variable / function names